resource0x/concert0x/README.md

 So piano1 should connect first, piano2 - second.
 Piano2 user has to press 'connect' button to actually join the session.

 IMPORTANT: right now, program lacks the logic to re-connect gracefully in case of loss of connection.
 It's not possible to implement reliable mechanism of re-connections without using some out-of-band communication, though some palliative solutions exist (TODO).
-Right now, in case of loss of connection, both parties should reconnect, wait 5-7 seconds, then repeat (randomness will do its job)
+Right now, in case of loss of connection, both parties should reconnect, wait 5-7 seconds, then repeat (randomness will do its job).
+The need to re-connect should not occur very often.

 ## Chat